chocolatey/boxstarter.org/input/learn/weblauncher.md

 ### Install the Boxstarter Modules

-You can download the Boxstarter module installer from this web site or you can use Chocolatey to install the Boxstarter.
+You can download the Boxstarter module installer from this website, or you can use Chocolatey to install the Boxstarter.
 Alternatively, you may invoke the module installer over the web using PowerShell.

 If you are running PowerShell v3 or higher: